 The real reason for the (so called) low oil price

-The oil price is still not really low right now, let’s not forget this.
+The oil price is still not low right now, let’s not forget this.
 But it is too low for some who cannot justify doing whatever they are doing at the moment anymore and with this level.
 But I got that covered.

-There is another point, though, I have not touched.
+There is another point, though, that I have not touched.
 It is the real reason for the oil market to do what it does right now, and what it did yesterday, and what it might be doing tomorrow.

 This is going to be a long one so you better grab something to snack on.

-Besides, we are going to dip headlong into the thorny predicting business because as strange as this may sound from me (remember I have said countless times that most predictions are rubbish) it’s still a good thing to speculate while keeping in mind that this all is not real.
-It is of course just as impossible to really predict what will happen tomorrow but common sense gives us a pretty accurate early warning system.
+Besides, we are going to dip headlong into the thorny predicting business because as strange as this may sound to me (remember I have said countless times that most predictions are rubbish) it’s still a good thing to speculate while keeping in mind that this all is not real.
+It is of course just as impossible to predict what will happen tomorrow but common sense gives us a pretty accurate early warning system.

 The core problem is temporal mismatch coupled with overblown expectations.